 A shorter version of this article was published in an August 2019 issue of DigBoston.
-Given that much of the work in question is free online, now seemed a good time to add to it and publish here.
+Given that much of the work in question is now free online, it seemed a good time to update and publish it online.

 The first season of the television show Random Acts of Flyness (2018-) aired on HBO in a run of six episodes, with its apparent success prompting the company to order a second season in August 2018.
 About 20 months later, that next season has yet to receive an official airdate1, likely due at least in part to the fact that series creator Terence Nance had been attached to direct a Space Jam sequel until semi-recently, plus also the shutdown of the entire planet.
 But the group of artists who collaborated on the first season have by no means been quiet in the meantime.

 There were six recurring directors on year one of Random Acts, but it wasn’t a one-per-week sort of thing.
 Instead each of the individual episodes were credited to at least two or three of the team, with some to as many as four or five.
 And since the first season concluded airing, each of those directors have moved onto their own projects—sometimes collaborating with members of the show’s crew once again, and sometimes branching out to form wholly new collectives and partnerships.
 But even when doing work on their own, the group is fairly united in producing movies that keeps one foot planted in the sphere of corporate-funded popular art and the other defiantly situated in a more radical and experimental space—much like Random Acts itself.

 They’re also united in traveling down artistic paths far removed from those usually followed by directors of pay-cable television.
 Many of the filmmakers credited on Random Acts have produced or released short films, experimental works, and/or other television programs in the time since it concluded airing, and some have even begun work on feature-length films.
 I might be missing one or two, but let’s run down the list anyway: